KhalidAlnujaidi/ConvNet-Runner/README.md

 Instalation & use tutorial: https://youtu.be/_8V9j0sGSDQ

-Code walkthrough & what can be improved: coming soon.
+Code walkthrough explanation and walkthough: https://youtu.be/neviJTiJbWQ

 To do:
   - Compress into an exicutable standalone program